-The proposals indicate the applicant may need to carry out works on or near to an existing ordinary watercourse.
-Under the Land Drainage Act 1991 (as amended by the Flood & Water Management Act 2010), the applicant will need consent from the LLFA for these works as they have the potential to alter or impede the flow of the watercourse.
-Consent is required regardless of whether the watercourse is open or culverted.
+Under Section 23 of the Land Drainage Act 1991 (as amended by the Flood & Water Management Act 2010), consent must be obtained from the LLFA for works that have the potential to alter or impede the flow of an ordinary watercourse.
+Consent is required regardless of whether the watercourse is open or culverted, and it should not be assumed that consent will automatically be granted even if planning permission has been obtained.
 Failure to obtain consent before starting works may result in enforcement action being taken.
 Retrospective consent cannot be issued.